Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Wizard.md

 ##### Champion Feat

-You can cast full rituals by using all your actions each round to focus on the ritual for 1d3 + 1 rounds.
+You can cast full rituals by using all your actions each round to focus on the ritual for `dice: 1d3` + 1 rounds.
 As with standard rituals, your fast rituals are not meant to replace combat spells; they’re a means of acquiring and improvising wondrous magical effects rather than a means of inflicting damage and conditions.

 ### Class Talents